altocodenl/tagaway/readme.md

    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned.

-- `DELETE /pic/ID`
+- `POST /delete`
+   - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).
+   - Array with ids can be empty.
-   - If the picture is not found, or if it does not belong to the user attempting the deletion, a 404 is returned.
+   - All pictures must exist and user must be owner of the pictures, otherwise a 404 is returned.
+   - There should be no repeated ids on the query, otherwise a 400 is returned.
    - If the deletion is successful, a 200 is returned.

 - `POST /rotate`